 FAQ

 You have successfully completed your application and have been admitted to study at the HNU?
 Then you should start preparing for your stay in Germany!
-Sign up for our information sessions. (opens in a new window)
+Sign up for our welcome events. (opens in a new window)

 Before arrival